Saafan El-Sagheer

 Saafan El-Sagheer (born 7 January 1968) is a retired Egyptian football goalkeeper who played for the national team.
 He was a squad member for the 1992 and 1994 African Cup of Nations.
+El-Sagheer is the current goalkeeping coach of the Egypt national football team.

+On 7 July 2026, while working as a technical staff member of Egypt at the 2026 FIFA World Cup, El-Sagheer was shown a red card by French referee François Letexier in the 94th minute of the round of 16 match against Argentina, after he complained about several of Letexier's decisions.